oeyoews/nvim/README.md

 ## More details

-* For more details, please read the code
+* For more details, please read the code or check this [📖 nvim wiki](https://gitlab.com/oeyoews/nvim/-/wikis/home)

+## Wiki

 ## Links